TykTechnologies/tyk-gateway-docker/README.md

 Tyk will run with a default configuration unless it has been overridden with the `-v` flag.
 Two sample configurations have been provided to run the Tyk Gateway either as a standalone (no DB or Dashboard, file-based configurations) or with the Dashboard and MongoDB.

-The following ports are required to be open:
+The following outbound ports are required to be open:

 For Redis: 6379
 For MongoDB: 27017